The great Model trains hobby !

 I guess my mom later regretted it, as she spent quite a few hundred dollars on my hobby.
 It was no wonder that when I was about 10, she told me I’d have to earn my own money by helping her more around the house.
 By the time I was 16, I started to get small student jobs in order to be able to increase my collection.

-have a look at this beginners progress in the video below
+have a look at this great video….Inspiration for beginners !

 When I was a pre-teen, I preferred HO scale hobby trains because they looked bigger and colorful.
 I would buy pre-made or pre-assembled tracks, because I didn’t want to bother much with the setting.
 I just wanted to see my train run.